bgachara/notes/databases.md

           - treat physical properties of data as first class entities during planning.
         - **Watch the MSSQL query optimizer talk**

+## Query Compilation and Code Generation

+- Optimization goals:
+  - Reduce Instruction count
+    - focus of this segment
+    - use fewer instructions to do the same amount of work.
+  - Reduce Cycles per Instruction
+  - Parallelize Execution
+- Ref paper:`Compilation in the microsoft sql server hekaton engine`
+  - after minimizing disk i/o during query execution, only way to increase throughput is to reduce the number of instructions executed.
+    - to go 10x faster.
+DBMS must execute 90% fewer instructions.
+    - to go 100x faster, DBMS must execute 99% fewer instructions.*very hard*.
+- Obs:
+  - One way to achieve such a reduction in instructions is through code specialization
+  - This means generating code that is specific to a task in the DBMS.
+  - Most code is written to make it easy for humans to understand rather than performance.
+- Code specialization
+  - The DBMS generates code for any CPU-intensive task that has a similar execution pattern on different inputs
+    - Access Methods
+    - Stored Procedures
+    - Query Operator execution
+    - Predicate Evaluation *most common
+    - Logging Operations
+  - Approaches:
+    - Transpilation
+      - Write code that converts a relational query plan into imperative language source code and then run it through a conventional compiler to generate native code.
+    - JIT Compilation
+      - generate an IR of the query that the DBMS then compiles into native code.
+- Hique - code generation
+  - ref paper:`generating code for holistic query evaluation`
+  - For a given query plan, create a c/cpp program that implements that query's execution
+    - bake in all the predicates and type conversions
+  - Use an off-self compiler to convert the code into a shared object, link it to the DBMS process and then invoke the exec function.
+  - The generates query code can invoke any other function in the DBMS.
+This allows it to use all the same components as interpreted queries
+    - Network Handlers
+    - Buffer Pool Manager
+    - Concurrency control
+    - Logging / Checkpoints
+    - Indexes
+  - Debugging is relatively easy because you step through the generated source code.
+  - Watch Query Compilation cost
+  - Hique does not support full pipelining.
+- Relational operators are a useful way to reason about a query but are not the most efficient way to execute it.
+- It takes a relatively long time to compile a c/cpp source file into executable code.
+- Hyper - JIT Query Compilation
+  - ref paper:`efficiently compiling efficient query plans for modern h/w`
+  - Compile queries in-memory into native code using LLVM toolkit
+    - emits LLVM IR.
+  - Aggressive operator function within pipelines to keep a tuple in CPU registers for as long as possible.
+    - push-based vs pull-based.
+    - data centric vs operator centric.
+  - Query compilation time grows super-linearly relative to the query size.
+    - no of joins
+    - no of predicates
+    - no of aggregates
+  - not a big issue with OLTP as opposed to OLAP workloads.
+- Hyper - adaptive execution
+  - ref paper:`adaptive execution of compiled queries`
+  - generate LLVMIR for the query and immediately start executingthe IR using an interpreter.
+  - Then the DBMS compiles the query in the background.
+  - When the compiled query is ready, seamlessly replace the interpretive execution
+    - for each morsel, check to see whether the compiled version is available.
+- Real-world implementations
+  - Custom
+    - System R.
+    - Actian Vector
+      - ref paper:`micro adaptivity in vectorwise`
+    - Amazon Redshift
+      - ref paper:`amazon redshift re-invented`
+    - Oracle
+    - Ms Hekaton
+      - ref paper:`compilation in the microsoft sql server hekaton engine`
+    - SQLite
+      - converts a query plan into opcodes, then executes them in a custom VM.(bytecode engine)
+      - Virtual Database Engine(VDBE)
+      - VM ensures queries execute the same in any possible environment.
+    - TUM Umbra
+      - ref paper:`tidy tuples and flying start: fast compilation and fast execution of relational queries in umbra`*
+  - JVM-BASED
+    - Apache Spark
+      - ref paper:`spark sql: relational data processing in spark`
+    - Neo4j
+    - Presto/Trino
+  - LLVM
+    - Single store
+      - MemSQL programming language(MPL)
+    - VitesseDB
+    - PostgesSQL 2018

 ## Concurrency Control Theory

   - A DBMS's concurrency control and recovery components permeate throughout the desing of its entire architecture.